 The Employment Tribunal struck out the claim finding that a complaint, concerning only a group of workers about terms of their contracts, could not meet the public interest test.
 Overturning the Employment Tribunal’s decision the EAT recognised that the Employment Tribunal’s judgment had been given before any real guidance as to the meaning of “public interest” and before its decision in Chesterton Global Ltd v Nurmohamed had been delivered.
 That case concerned an employee making a disclosure about contractual matters (commission payments) where 100 senior managers were affected.

 The EAT found that provided a section of the public, rather than simply the individual, was concerned, this was sufficient to meet the test and that the dispute between an employer and a group of employees relating to their terms and conditions of employment was capable of being a protected disclosure.
-The issues of health and safety meant this case from an EAT prospective was within the scope of problem the legislation was intended to address.
+The issues of health and safety meant this case from an EAT prospective was within the scope of the problem the legislation was intended to address.

 This did require an interpretation of the word “public” to mean a relatively small number of employees.
-Employers should be aware that, following this case, employees may bring claims on the basis of allegations about their own contracts if there is a health and safety or other public interest dimension to the claim.
+Employers should be aware that, following this case, employees may bring claims on the basis of allegations about their own contracts if there is a health and safety or another public interest dimension to the claim.
 If an employee can show that they were dismissed because of a protected disclosure, they do not need to have the usual two years’ service to bring a claim of unfair dismissal, the dismissal will be automatically unfair and there is no cap on the compensation that can be awarded.
 Employers may also need to consider the drafting of their whistleblowing policies.